LuccaCoelho/Data-Pipeline-End-End/README.md

 ## Introduction

 This project serves as a end-to-end data engineering pipeline.
-It covers each stage from data ingestion to processing and finally to storage, utilizing a robust tech stack that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
+It covers each stage from data ingestion to processing and finally to storage, utilizing tech tools that includes Apache Airflow, Python, Apache Kafka, Apache Zookeeper, Apache Spark, and Cassandra.
 Everything is containerized using Docker for ease of deployment.

 ## System Architecture